This section provides guidelines to help your Unity app perform well with Samsung Gear VR.

 Verify model vert counts are mobile-friendly.
 Typically, assets from the Asset Store are high-fidelity and will need tuning for mobile.

-Unity Pro provides a built-in Level of Detail System (not available in Unity Free), allowing lower-resolution meshes to be displayed when an object is viewed from a certain distance.
+Unity provides a built-in Level of Detail system, allowing lower-resolution meshes to be displayed when an object is viewed from a certain distance.
 For more information on how to set up a LODGroup for a model, see the following: https://docs.unity3d.com/Documentation/Manual/LevelOfDetail.html

 Verify your vertex shaders are mobile friendly.
 And, when using built-in shaders, favor the Mobile or Unlit version of the shader.